WonJayne/ivt-line-planning-app/README.md

 Result plotting provides a visual analysis of the experiment outcomes, enhancing understanding through visual means.

-- After executing `solve_exercise_3.py`, visit the `plots` directory to find the generated HTML files.
+- After executing `solve_exercise_3.py`, visit the `results` directory to find the generated HTML files.
 - Open these files in a web browser to view the scatter and bar plots, which visualize the experiments' results.
 The scatter plot displays the number of vehicles versus the objective (CHF per hour), while the bar plot details the objective by activity, offering a breakdown of cost components.

 ## Student Engagement and Adaptation